aleena-zahra/aleena-zahra/README.md

 ## 🌱 What I’m Building

-- 🧩 **Pomodist**: A productivity app built in C# with MySQL—includes Pomodoro timers, multilingual support (EN/UR/KR), and a personal calendar.
-- 🎮 **Game dev projects** using Unity + PlayroomKit for multiplayer learning experiences.
-- 📊 **Data projects** exploring behavioral patterns and visualization storytelling.
+-  Data Projects exploring brain imaging and brain patterns
+-  A CGPA predictor for univeristy students based on machine learning models and mlrm

-## 📌 What’s Next
+## 📌 What’s More

 I'm looking for internships and research roles where I can:
 - Work with machine learning in real-world or research settings